ppy/osu-wiki/news/2025/2025-04-30-the-followpoint-spectator-the-osu-catch-mapping-pioneer.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-gmt" href="https://osu.ppy.sh/users/702598">Spectator</a></p>

-I met up with Ascendance and wonjae for the first time in Korea a few days ago, and it was an amazing experience.
-If I get the chance to meet more osu! players, I’d love to meet Daletto, Kukkai, -Luminate, and Jemzuu.
-They’re not only the mappers I look up to, but also my closest friends in the game.
+I met up with [Ascendance](https://osu.ppy.sh/users/2931883) and [wonjae](https://osu.ppy.sh/users/5032045) for the first time in Korea a few days ago, and it was an amazing experience.
+If I get the chance to meet more osu! players, I'd love to meet [Daletto](https://osu.ppy.sh/users/7592136), [Kukkai](https://osu.ppy.sh/users/7811952), [-Luminate](https://osu.ppy.sh/users/4778689), and Jemzuu.
+They're not only the mappers I look up to, but also my closest friends in the game.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>